 Implementing Dynamic Pricing

-Dynamic pricing, where prices change over the course of a day (usually based on demand), may be coming to a fast-food location near you next year.
-Wendy’s made big news recently when it announced new digital menu boards planned for 2025, which would include “testing more enhanced features like dynamic pricing.”
+Dynamic pricing, where prices change over the course of a day (usually based on demand), may be coming to a fast-food location near you.
+Wendy’s made big news in 2025 when it announced new digital menu boards, which would include “testing more enhanced features like dynamic pricing.”
 After uproar, the company walked back the statement, saying it plans to “offer discounts and value offers to our customers more easily, particularly in the slower times of day.”
 It still sounds like a way to get people to pay more when it’s busy to us.

 Have you ever done the math on your favorite value or combo meal?
 Chains make ordering a “number 3” really fast and easy, and you assume you’re getting a better deal by bundling the items.
 But it’s not always true, so you should do the math and see what the price would be if you purchase the same items a la carte.
 That’s especially true if you’d prefer to have a large drink but a small fry.
 If you bought the large combo meal, you’d be paying for the larger drink you didn’t want.